AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 ### More Information
 Potential values are: future, stock, index, currency, option, CFD and unknown.

 There is no ETF type.
-ETFs are considered to be of the type “stock” – see [*Instrument.ETF*].
+ETFs are considered to be of the type "stock" – see [*Instrument.ETF*].

 The instrument type can also be viewed within the Instrument Escort: